ChainLockerLLC/smart-contracts/README.md

 -	<code>_dataFeedProxy</code>: address which will be called if <code>_valueCondition</code> > 0 in <code>execute</code> which must correctly implement the <code>read()</code> function as defined in the <code>IProxy interface</code>.
 Intended to utilize API3’s dAPIs.

 <code>Buyer</code> deposits into an TokenLocker via either (A) <code>depositTokensWithPermit()</code> (if the applicable token contract has an EIP2612 permit() function) supplying the address that is transferring such tokens, the amount of tokens, and remainder of the permit() signature parameters (deadline, v, r, s), or (B) calling the token's <code>approve()</code> function supplying the address of the TokenLocker and the amount of tokens to be deposited, then calling <code>depositTokens()</code> in the TokenLocker supplying the address that approved the TokenLocker accordingly and is transferring such tokens, and the amount of tokens, in order to send the proper amount of tokens to the TokenLocker.
 For open offers, the entire <code>totalAmount</code> must be deposited to become the <code>buyer</code>.

+While the deposit functions have condition checks to ensure no more than <code>totalAmount</code> - <code>pendingWithdraw</code> is deposited in the TokenLocker via such functions, users must be careful not to send any tokens directly to the TokenLocker's contract address as they will not be recoverable.
+Unlike EthLockers, one cannot properly deposit to a TokenLocker by simply transferring to the address; the proper functions must be called.

 If <code>seller</code> wishes to reject a depositor or <code>buyer</code>, seller may call <code>rejectDepositor()</code>, supplying the applicable address to be rejected (the applicable <code>amountWithdrawable</code> mapping will update for the amount the rejected address had previously deposited into the TokenLocker).